Questions we get about Eloping in Colorado in Winter

 Clearly, the best place for one couple may not be the best place for another.
 But here is a general guide:

-• Colorado Springs, and Denver/Boulder are at lower elevations and snow is not guaranteed even in winter.
+- Colorado Springs, and Denver/Boulder are at lower elevations and snow is not guaranteed even in winter.
 Jeremy and I have spent some Denver Christmases taking a post-dinner walk in nothing more than jeans and a sweatshirt.
 In other years, we’ve been deluged with snow and freezing temps in December.
-(We usually skip the walk in those years. ๐Ÿ˜)
+(We usually skip the walk in those years. ๐)

-What’s the best time of year for a winter elopement in Colorado?
+What’s the month for a winter elopement in Colorado?

 If you want a virtual guarantee of snow on the ground in the Colorado high country, you should be safe with any time between early December and late April.
 As I mentioned, for areas of lower elevation (i.e. below 9,000 feet) snow is hit or miss.